avito-tech/avito-android/docs/content/docs/test/Runner.md

 ### Find out what tests were filtered

-0. Look at file `filters-excludes.json`
+Look at file `filters-excludes.json` \
-- You may find filtered tests by the filter by the filter name declared in `filters-applied.json`
+- You may find filtered tests grouped by filters name declared in `filters-applied.json`
 - You may find a filtered test by name

 ## Choosing target for tests execution